autoreduction/queue-processor/Documentation/Technical Documentation.md

 ### Selecting run variables

-Run variables (for initial runs that come off the instrument) are selected in the `get_variables_for_run` utils method.
+Run variables (for initial runs that come off the instrument) are selected in the `create_variables_for_run` utils method.
 Appropriate variables are chosen in the following order:
-* First, check if there are instrument variables for the associated experiment reference number
+* First, check if there are instrument variables for the associated experiment reference number.
-* Next, check instrument variables for those with the closest run start prior to the current run number
+* If not, check for instrument variables set with a `start_run` before the associated run number; if there are any, choose the most recent set.
 * If no variables are found, default variables are created from the reduction script and those are used.

 ### Upcoming InstrumentVariables